Chicago Bears vs. Detroit Lions NFL Week 12 Odds, Plays and Insights for November 25, 2021

 Over/under insights

-- Chicago has combined with its opponents to put up more than 41.5 points in three of 10 games this season.
+- Chicago and its opponents have gone over the current 41.5-point total in three of 10 games (30%) this season.

 - The two teams combine to average 32.3 points per game, 9.2 less than the over/under in this contest.

-- These two squads surrender a combined 51.3 points per game, 9.8 more than this contest's over/under.

-- The average total in Bears games this season is 43.6, 2.1 points more than Thursday's over/under of 41.5.
+- The 46.5 PPG average total in Lions games this season is 5.0 points more than this game's over/under.

-- The 41.5-point total for this game is 5.0 points below the 46.5 points per game average total in Lions games this season.

 Bears stats and trends